jbush001/NyuziProcessor/README.md

     make
     make test

-From here, you can try running the 3D renderer
+From here, you can run the 3D renderer:

     cd software/apps/sceneview
     make run

 ### Windows